Turkmenistan entry requirements for Austria passport holders

 May be checked

-Austrian passport holders need a visa to enter Turkmenistan.
-You must arrange this before you travel — there are no visa-on-arrival or e-visa options for Austrian citizens as of 2026.
-Plan ahead, as the application process can take several weeks.
+Austrian passport holders need a visa to enter Turkmenistan in 2026.
+You must arrange this before you travel — there is no visa-on-arrival option for Austrian citizens, and the eVisa system is not available to you, so you'll need to apply through a Turkmen embassy or consulate.

 Entry requirements